Hire Space

 Action:

-For a detailed insight on understanding what contributes to your footprint, check out our blog on understanding your event impact streams.
 If you're using carbon measurement platforms such as TRACE you can make a more accurate assessment of the magnitude of each impact to decide where to focus your effort to reduce your footprint.

 Communicating your objectives and getting your team on board